vippsas/vipps-developers/faqs/common-problems-faq.md

    See
    [Direct integration and PSP integration](https://developer.vippsmobilepay.com/docs/common-topics/direct-vs-psp/).
 5. The debit/credit card has been rejected by the issuer.
-   There are many possible reasons for this, and Vipps may not be allowed to give the details to the merchant.
+   There are many possible reasons for this, and we may not be allowed to give the details to the merchant.
-   See 1. above.
+   See 1 above.
 6. Payment limit reached, BankID required.
-   There are some amount limits to prevent misuse and fraud, and when a limit is reached the user sometimes (not often) needs to authenticate with BankID, even in Vipps.
+   There are some amount limits to prevent misuse and fraud, and when a limit is reached the user sometimes (not often) needs to authenticate with BankID, even in Vipps MobilePay.
-   Some users *still* need their physical BankID "kodebrikkke" (*code card*), which they may not have available.
+   Some users *still* need their physical BankID *kodebrikkke* (*code card*), which they may not have available.
 7. The payment has timed out.
-   This happens if the user does not confirm in Vipps within 10 minutes (5 minutes to log into Vipps, then 5 minutes to confirm the payment), typically if the user has deactivated push notifications and does not open Vipps manually.
+   This happens if the user does not confirm in the app within 10 minutes (5 minutes to log in, then 5 minutes to confirm the payment), typically if the user has deactivated push notifications and does not open Vipps manually.
    See:
    [Timeouts](https://developer.vippsmobilepay.com/docs/common-topics/timeouts).
 8. Attempt to capture an amount that exceeds the reserved amount.
-   It's not possible to capture a higher amount than the user has confirmed in Vipps.
+   It's not possible to capture a higher amount than the user has confirmed in Vipps MobilePay.
    Some merchants experience this because of rounding errors on their side.
    See: [Why does capture fail?](#why-does-capture-fail)
 9. Attempt to capture an amount that has not been reserved.
-   If the user does not confirm the payment in Vipps, it's impossible for the merchant to capture it.
+   If the user does not confirm the payment in the app, it's impossible for the merchant to capture it.
    The payment must have status "reserved" for capture to be possible.
    See: [Why does capture fail?](#why-does-capture-fail)